udayputtireddi/Delta-Airlines-Blackbox-System/README.md

 This project is a systems analysis and design case study developed for **Delta Airlines** as part of the **CIS 480 – Systems Analysis and Design** course at Minnesota State University.

-It focuses on designing a **Black-Box Monitoring System** to track and document internal technical failures.
-The system includes formal business requirements, structured system diagrams, and quality assurance documentation through defect reports.

 ---